Stocks face earnings blues after tech selloff

 In the coming week, 54 S&P 500 companies are scheduled to report first-quarter earnings.
 In comparison, 29 companies in the S&P 500 had reported results through Friday.

-Earnings are due next week from such high-profile names as General Electric, Johnson & Johnson, Goldman Sachs, Google and IBM.
+Earnings are due next week from such high-profile names as General Electric (GE.N), Johnson & Johnson (JNJ.N), Goldman Sachs (GS.N), Google (GOOGL.O)(GOOG.O) and IBM (IBM.N).

 Wall Street will get more readings on the U.S. economy in the coming week, with retail sales on Monday, the Consumer Price Index on Tuesday, U.S. housing starts and industrial output on Wednesday and the Federal Reserve Bank of Philadelphia's business activity index on Thursday.
 The latest weekly initial jobless claims will also be released on Thursday.